 Towards the end of 1895 Wilhelm became interested in the physical properties of cathode ray tubes, and began amassing relevant experimental equipment.

 On Friday, November 8th 1895 Wilhelm was reproducing earlier work using low output Lenard tubes, whereby fluorescence was visible on a screen coated with barium platinocyanide.
 He moved on to a higher output Hittorf-Crookes tube, and reproduced the same phenomenon on a screen located near the tube.
-What he noticed, while in the darkened room, was similar fluorescence arising from another barium platinocyanide-coated screen over a meter away, far further than cathode ray tubes were known to work.
+What he noticed, while in the darkened room, was similar fluorescence arising from another barium platinocyanide-coated screen over a metre away, far further than cathode ray tubes were known to work.
 Despite moving the screen even further, fluorescence was still visible 1.

 Enraptured in the thrill of discovery he worked through the night, and soon noticed that these new rays seemed to effortlessly pass through many objects opaque to visible light (e.g. books), but were blocked by metal objects, their outline visible on the screen.
 While holding such an object he noted the outline of the bones of his hand 1.